-But don't wait until the last minute!
+But don't wait until the last minute when using the FVAP fax service!
 The service can get overloaded and FVAP does not guarantee that your faxed ballot will be sent on to your Local Election Official by the deadline.